ClouDesire/docusaurus/docs/billing.md

 These are the main billing principles:

-* _application licensing costs_: at the beginning of each billing period (every 30 days) an invoice containing the application licensing costs and the IaaS costs is issued in advance to the customer.
-The one-off cost is charged only in the first billing period
+* _application licensing costs_: at the beginning of each billing period (every 30 days) the platform will automatically issue an invoice to the customer containing the application licensing costs and the IaaS costs.
+The one-off cost is present in the first billing period invoice.
 * _extra resources_: if prepaid extra resources are defined, they are added into the same invoice of the licensing costs.
 If pay-as-you-go, at the end of the billing period, an invoice containing the pay-per-use costs is issued to the